Creating Grids with QGIS

 CASE

-WHEN @grid_axis='x' THEN --grid_axis identifies the direction of the x-axis (longitude)
+WHEN @grid_axis='x' THEN ##grid_axis identifies the direction of the x-axis (longitude)

-to_dms(@grid_number, 'x', 1) || 'E' -- converts to degree, minute, seconds
+to_dms(@grid_number, 'x', 2) || 'W' ##to_dms: converts to degree, minute, seconds ##grid_number identifies the coordinate to label

-WHEN @grid_axis='y' THEN --grid_axis identifies the direction of the y-axis (latitude)
+WHEN @grid_axis='y' THEN ##grid_axis identifies the direction of the y-axis (latitude)

-to_dms(@grid_number, 'y', 1) || 'N' -- converts to degree, minute, seconds
+to_dms(@grid_number, 'y', 2) || 'N' ##to_dms: converts to degree, minute, seconds

--- the '||' symbol appends the annotation 'N'
+##the '||' symbol appends the label 'N' (North)

 END